TIP OF THE DAY

 What is so important about edges?

-Well, as watercolor artists, and artists in general, we paint our paintings through the creation of different edge shapes.
-In this article I will talk about these edges and how to use them to create our watercolor paintings.
+As watercolor artists, and artists in general, we paint our paintings through the creation of different edge shapes.
+In this article I will talk about the watercolor techniques that will produce these edges and how to use them to create our watercolor paintings.
 The examples I give are all made with a round watercolor brush but most can also be produced with other types of watercolor brushes with practice.

 What are these edges that we talk about when watercolor painting and how do you produce them.